qdrant/landing_page/qdrant-landing/content/articles/vector-search-filtering.md

 - Qdrant uses the **filterable vector index** if the cardinality is above a threshold

 <aside role="status">
 Our default full scan threshold is 10 kilobytes.
-That means we Qdrant will always use HNSW if it estimates you have at least 27k points (dim=1500).
 </aside>

 #### What happens if you don't use payload indexes?